TilleyCodes/web_api_server_assessment/README.md

 1. Please ensure to downlod the latest [Python3](https://realpython.com/installing-python/)
 2. Install [Terminal for Windows](https://medium.com/@bonguides25/how-to-install-and-update-windows-terminal-in-windows-10-11-b85361b1aa07#:~:text=The%20first%20and%20easiest%20way,minutes%20to%20download%20and%20install.), or [Terminal for Mac](https://medium.com/@latusikl/the-ultimate-setup-for-macos-terminal-7fd340f58366)
 3. Optional download: [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) is another terminal that can be used to run the applciation
+4. Download [Insomia](https://insomnia.rest/download) for testing API
-4. Clone from repository to local machine with the following command in terminal:
+5. Clone from repository to local machine with the following command in terminal:
 ```bash
 git clone https://github.com/TilleyCodes/web_api_server_assessment
 ```
-5. **Virtual Environment Set Up:** Dependant packages are installed through the terminal virtual environment for dependancy isolation and system python protection.
+6. **Virtual Environment Set Up:** Dependant packages are installed through the terminal virtual environment for dependancy isolation and system python protection.
     Follow these steps in terminal **before** installing the dependant packages:
     i. enter virtual environment
 ```bash